brianmueller/cssi-curriculum/_lessons/python/06-python-loops-and-exercises.md

 ---
   layout: post
-  title: Python Lists and Loops
+  title: Python Loops and Exercises
   language: python
 ---
 # What You Need to Know: